KansasAcademicDecathlon/playbook/ScoringSoftware.md

 1. Open the USAD Scoring Software on the PC and login.
 Verify the current contest is listed as the title of the window.
 1. From the *Scoring* menu, select *Scores Maintenance*.
-1. Click the *Find Divengents* button.
+1. Click the *Find Divergence* button.
 This must be performed if any essay scores are changed.
 1. Close the *Missing/Divergent Scores* window by clicking on the icon next to the *File* menu and clicking *Close*.
 1. From the *Reports* menu, select *Post-Competition*.
 1. From the *Team Reports* section, select *Overall Team Scores*, and click *Export By Team*.